nithinmurali/pygsheets/README.md

 ## How to Contribute

 This library is still in development phase.
 So there is a lot of work to be done.
-Functions which are yet to be implemented are left out empty with an _@TODO_ comment, you can start by implementing them.
-Also checkout the [TO DO's](TODO.md).

-* Check the [GitHub Issues](https://github.com/nithinmurali/pygsheets/issues) for open issues that need attention.
+Checkout the [TO DO's](TODO.md).

 * Checkout the [Documentation](https://readthedocs.org/projects/pygsheets/)
 * Follow the [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/) Guide.
 * Please Create Pull Requests to the `staging` branch